dqops/dqo/docs/checks/column/numeric/population-variance-in-range.md

 # population variance in range data quality checks

-Column-level check that ensures that the population variance is in an expected range in a monitored column.
+A column-level check that ensures that the population varianceis within the expected range in a monitored column.

 ___